bgonzalezbustamante/demo-regularisation/README.md

 ### Codebook

-The file "vdem_wb.csv" is the merged, sliced data set from V-Dem and World Bank (*N* = 27,013).
+The file "**vdem_wb.csv**" in "data" folder is the merged, sliced data set from V-Dem and World Bank (*N* = 27,013).
 This set contains country-year observations from 1789 to 2019 of 202 countries.

 - **country** (country_name in V-Dem).
 Country name.